beancount/fava/contrib/docker/README.md

 [Let's Encrypt](https://letsencrypt.org/) is a very popular project aimed at making SSL certificates available to everyone for free.
-This will be a great way to secure our fava instance so that we can share secret cookies without fear of anyone impersonating us.
+This will be a great way to secure our Fava instance so that we can share secret cookies without fear of anyone impersonating us.

 We don't just want to set up a static Let's Encrypt config.
 We want to use the